jessevl/node-red-contrib-azure-iotc/README.md

 ![Example of resulting device entries in Azure IoT Central](assets/screenshot-central.png "Node-RED module screenshot")

 ## Update 1.0.3
-The two parameters "idScope" and "sasToken" is no more an manatory parameter.
-You can now send that parameter within the msg.Object as msg.idScope and msg.sasToken.
-So now it is possible to send daa to different IoT Central Instances.
+The two parameters "idScope" and "sasToken" are no longer mandatory parameters.
+You can now optionally send these parameters within the msg object as msg.idScope and msg.sasToken.
+This makes it possible to send daa to different IoT Central Instances.
+If not defined, the node configuration values will be used as before.